- Home

 - If you are having difficulty reaching orgasm, see these tips.

 - Accept that you may not reach orgasm every time.
-Take the pressure off by focusing on giving and receiving pleasure in different ways.
+Take the pressure off by focusing on giving and receiving pleasure in different ways, not reaching a certain point.

-- Use mindfulness techniques to help you stay in the moment with your partner.
-Listen to our meditation and relaxation audio tracks.
+- Learn mindfulness to help you stay in the moment with your partner.
+Listen to our relaxation and meditation podcast below.

 View the Cancer Council NSW editorial policy.